rurbin3/ZKit-Framework/README.md

 with these minimium requirements you can buid **keylogger,rootkit,file transfer + reverse_shell, ransomware and run a dos attack** want to try it ?
 [Get Me To Install Section](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#installing)

-Special Thanks to this project's first watcher and stargazer [Flechablanca19](https://github.com/flechablanca19)

-Special Thanks to LAVAlAnDss .
-This project's first donor.

 *Need an update , found an issue or want a feature ?
 Fell free to [open an issue and please use templates](https://github.com/000Zer000/ZKit-Framework/issues/new/choose)and please tell me your idea . please write data logs in Errors.log in your issue tab . really great information is there . that helps fixing .*

 *have an idea ? or have a request ?*  [Now you can contact me](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#contact-author)

-**[Documentation](https://github.com/000Zer000/ZKit-Framework/wiki) is complete and updated .8*

 Do you like ZKit ??
 If so [donate](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#donating) to show your love to hacking and